yi-li-yang/Tomopy-reconstruction/README.md

     find centre pc 955.5
     find centre vo 1025.75

-We tested three different centre-finding methods 'tomopy.find_center' ,'tomopy.find_center_pc' and 'tomopy.find_center_vo'.
-We found that the vo method is closest to the true rotation centre.
+I tested three different centre-finding methods 'tomopy.find_center' ,'tomopy.find_center_pc' and 'tomopy.find_center_vo'.
+I found that the vo method is closest to the true rotation centre.
 So tomopy.find_center_vo will be used.

 ```python
 proj_prep.shape